MustafaShehata/Elzero-HTML/README.md

 # Elzero HTML Tutorials And Assignments

-In this repos I have written all html tutorials and solved assignments from [Source](https://elzero.org/study/html-2021-study-plan/),
+In this repo I have written all html tutorials and solved assignments from [Source](https://elzero.org/study/html-2021-study-plan/),